Organifi Green Juice.

 Now you could make an argument that the green superfood powder is priced appropriately for the sheer amount of ingredients included, but as we don't know if that proprietary formula is 98% rosemary, how can we know that for sure?

-Even though it is marketed as all organic, all natural, and also with matcha green tea and other superfood powders all taking pride of place in the ingredient list, Organifi Green Juice is a relatively cheap green food supplement.
-A tub of 30 servings ranges from $60 to $80, which works out to about $2.25 a scoop, which drops to $1.50 a scoop if you buy three at once.
+Even though it is marketed as all organic, all natural, and also with matcha green tea and other superfood powders all taking pride of place in the ingredient list, Organifi Green Juice is a relatively cheap superfood green supplement.
+A tub of 30 servings ranges from $60 to $80, which works out to about $2.25 per scoop, which drops to $1.50 per scoop if you buy three at once.

 I believe there is a certain amount of placebo effect in that just taking the time to prepare the health tonic every morning will surely infuse your body/psyche with a sense of wellbeing.

-That being said, though, I do feel my energy levels, digestive system, and mental health all receive a massive positive impact from both green superfoods.
+That being said, I do feel my energy levels, digestive health, and mental well-being all receive a massive positive impact from both green superfoods.
+This is coming from someone who had problems with the digestive system in the past.

 Fundamentally it's a case of apples and oranges.
 Which one should you take to be healthier?
 Both, ideally.

 Athletic Greens is excellent if you are looking for a one-stop-shop for a wide range of supplemental needs.
-It had a vast array of superstar ingredients like wheat grass and reishi mushroom, as well as the added benefit of the included digestive enzymes.
+It had a vast array of superstar ingredients like wheat grass, beet root, reishi mushroom, and shiitake mushroom, as well as the added benefit of the included digestive enzymes.

 Organifi has a much reduced overall ingredients list, which inevitably means proven ingredients like spirulina feature much higher in the mix.
 You get more of the things that have been proven and less of the ones with a bit of a question mark like rosemary.